RLOpensource/IMPALA-Distributed-Tensorflow/README.md

 # Implementation of IMPALA with Distributed Tensorflow

 * These results are from only 20 threads.
-So unstable to train.
 * Tensorflow Implementation
 * Use distributed tensorflow
 * BreakoutDeterministic-v4